About

 If you like what you see here and would like to be notified when new posts are published, please sign up for a subscription.
 And while you’re visiting us, please take a moment and sign our guestbook!

-To suggest materials for a new post, or to send the blog editors a general communication, please use the following group email address: olp.lit.online@gmail.com.
-If you experience any problems with the blog or its multimedia content, please email Bernie Rhie, the site’s technical manager (and please write “OLP” in your email’s subject line).
+To suggest materials for a new post, or if you experience any problems with the blog or its multimedia content, please email Carly Lane, the site’s administrator and lead editor (and please write “OLP” in your email’s subject line).

 To email one of the individual editors, please click on the appropriate name below: